 From an architectural perspective, there are two main components involved in deploying this distributed load testing solution: the Locust container image and the container orchestration and management mechanism.

-This solution uses Google Container Engine as the container orchestration and management mechanism.
-Container Engine, which is based on the open source framework Kubernetes, is the product of years of experience running, orchestrating, and managing container deployments all across Google.
+This solution uses GKE as the container orchestration and management mechanism.
+GKE, which is based on the open source framework Kubernetes, is the product of years of experience running, orchestrating, and managing container deployments all across Google.
 Container-based computing allows developers to focus on their applications, instead of on deployments and integrations into hosting environments.
 Containers also facilitate load testing portability so that containerized applications can run across multiple cloud environments.
-Container Engine and Kubernetes introduce several concepts specific to container orchestration and management.
+GKE and Kubernetes introduce several concepts specific to container orchestration and management.

 A container cluster is a group of Compute Engine instances that provides the foundation for your entire application.
-The Container Engine and Kubernetes documentation refer to these instances as nodes.
+The GKE and Kubernetes documentation refer to these instances as nodes.
 A cluster comprises a single master node and one or more worker nodes.
 The master and workers all run on Kubernetes, which is why container clusters are sometimes called Kubernetes clusters.
-For more information about clusters, see the Container Engine documentation.
+For more information about clusters, see the Kubernetes Engine documentation.